Cecil Kirby

-Cecil Kirby (born 17 August 1950) is a Canadian outlaw biker, criminal and hitman for the Commisso 'ndrina, turned police informant.
+Cecil Kirby (born 17 August 1950) is a Canadian former outlaw biker, gangster and hitman for the Commisso 'ndrina, turned police informant.

+Early life

+Kirby was born into an Irish-Canadian family in the Weston neighbourhood of Toronto on 17 August 1950, and was twice expelled from elementary school for unruly behaviour.
+He grew up in a working-class neighbourhood of Toronto and preferred to use violence from his childhood onward to solve problems.
+He was refused admission to high school for being a discipline problem.

 Satan's Choice

-Kirby was born in the Weston neighborhood of Toronto on 17 August 1950, and was twice expelled from elementary school for unruly behavior.
-He grew up in a working-class neighborhood of Toronto and preferred to use violence from his childhood onward to solve problems.
-He was refused admission to high school for being a discipline problem.
-Kirby began his career in organized crime as a member of the Satan's Choice Motorcycle Club, which he joined in August 1969.
-At the time, Satan's Choice led by Bernie Guindon was the largest and most powerful outlaw biker club in Ontario.
-In the 1970s Kirby specialized in auto insurance fraud and theft.
+Kirby began his career in organized crime as a member of Satan's Choice Motorcycle Club, which he joined in August 1969.
+At the time, Satan's Choice led by Bernie "The Frog" Guindon was the largest and most powerful outlaw biker club in Ontario.
+In the 1970s, Kirby specialized in auto insurance fraud and theft.
 Kirby rose up to become the sergeant-at-arms of the Satan's Choice Richmond Hill chapter.
-The Satan's Choice had opened a chapter in Montreal, where competition for control of the drug trade was intense.
-Kirby was present when another Satan's Choice member, Howard "Pigpen" Berry, opened fire on the clubhouse of the Popeyes Motorcycle Club, the most violent of Quebec's outlaw biker clubs, with a sawed off Lee–Enfield .303 rifle with a ten round clip, saying "It was like a cannon going off".
+Satan's Choice had opened a chapter in Montreal, where competition for control of the drug trade was intense.
+Kirby was present when another Satan's Choice member, Howard "Pigpen" Berry, opened fire on the clubhouse of the Popeyes, the most violent of Quebec's outlaw biker clubs, with a sawed off Lee–Enfield .303 rifle with a ten-round clip, saying: "It was like a cannon going off".
 Kirby recalled: "If there was trouble anywhere, they'd sent Howard Berry out to take care of it.
 He was the Choice hitman and everybody knew it".
 In an interview, Berry stated that he was hired to work as a hitman, but he never actually succeeded in killing anyone.

-Kirby learned that Satan's Choice members specialized in seducing the female clerks who operated the Ontario Provincial Police's computers and shared information from the computers with their boyfriends.
+Kirby learned that Satan's Choice members specialized in seducing the female clerks who operated the Ontario Provincial Police (OPP)'s computers and shared information from the computers with their boyfriends.
 Kirby wrote in his 1986 memoirs Mafia Enforcer that there was one clerk who had access to the most classified information of the Canadian Police Information Centre and:

 Club members carried her number in their wallets.
 If a member was worried about the cops, all he had to do was call her number, and she'd access the police computer to see if there were any warrants on him.
 When we spotted a rival gang member, we'd also use her to see if there were any outstanding fugitive warrants on him.
 If there were, we'd have someone in the club call up the cops and tip them off where that rival was and who was with him.
 It was a good way of avoiding trouble and getting rid of rival gang members.
 We could also check out anybody's criminal record through that computer.
 This helped us spot people trying to infiltrate us from rival gangs or the cops.